 Some websites, such as Shutterstock, permit downloading of images and videos for a fee.
 Other websites are essentially advertisements for their business and may also enable sales through the website.
 These businesses would not expect that material on their website could be copied and used, for example, by a rival trader.

 Even material intended to be shared on social media may not be able to be re-purposed.
 A funny cat video shared by the cat’s owner cannot normally be taken and incorporated in a compilation of cat videos on a YouTube channel without permission.

-An example of unlawful copying from the Internet, with expensive consequences, was the case of Henley Arch Pty Ltd v Del Monaco FCCA 3848 (13 November 2019).
-A photo was taken of a floor plan of a Henley Arch project home found on the Henley Arch website by either Mr Del Monaco or a friend.
-Mr Del Monaco then emailed the image to his builder and instructed them to prepare plans and build a house in accordance with the floor plan.
+An example of unlawful copying from the Internet, with expensive consequences, was a case involving the building company Henley Arch Pty Ltd (2019).
+A photo was taken of a floor plan of a Henley Arch project home found on the Henley Arch website by either Mr X or a friend.
+Mr X then emailed the image to his builder and instructed them to prepare plans and build a house in accordance with the floor plan.